Task Vectors, Learned Not Extracted: Performance Gains and Mechanistic Insight: Experiments

 \myparagraph{Models} We use the following models: Llama3-8B, Llama3.1-8B, Llama3.2-3B, Llama3-70B~\citep{grattafiori2024llama3herdmodels}, Llama2-7B, Llama2-13B~\citep{touvron2023llama}, Qwen2.5-32B~\citep{qwen2}, Yi-34B~\citep{ai2024yi}.
 In the main text, results are reported on Llama3.1-8B.

 \myparagraph{Datasets} We adopt three datasets from prior TV research~\citep{todd2024functionvectorslargelanguage}: \textbf{1) Capital}: given a country name, output its capital city; \textbf{2) Capitalize}: given a word, output its capitalized first letter; \textbf{3) Antonym}: given a word, output its antonym.
 To evaluate TVs on more natural datasets with richer input–output mappings, we additionally consider four classification tasks: SST-2~\citep{socher-etal-2013-recursive}, TREC~\citep{li-roth-2002-learning}, SNLI~\citep{maccartney-manning-2008-modeling}, and RTE~\citep{dagan2005pascal}.
 We report the prediction accuracy achieved by ICL and the different TV methods across the seven datasets.
 To test the ability of TVs to elicit LLM behaviors in more complex task settings, we also include the Myopic dataset~\citep{panickssery2024steeringllama2contrastive}, a generation task described in \Cref{sec:score}.
+We further include three more datasets specifically for investigating the compositionality and generalizability of LTV, also described in \Cref{sec:score}.
 See \Cref{sec:details} for additional details on model implementation, datasets, and ICL setup.